+~ there is a change in directors after which at least one of the members of our board of directors is not a continuing director.
 "Continuing directors" means, as of any date of determination, any member of our board of directors who was:

-- ~ a member of our board of directors on May 29, 2018; or - nominated for election or elected to our board of directors with the approval of a majority of the directors then in office who were either directors on May 29, 2018 or whose nomination or election was previously so approved.
+- ~ a member of our board of directors on May 29, 2018; or - were either directors on May 29, 2018 or whose nomination or election was previously so approved.